spraakbanken/L2_profiles/SwedishL2profiles.md

 <img src="Filters-mwe.png" width="1000">

-An example for Multi-Word Expressions shows
+An example for Multi-Word Expressions (MWEs) shows

 * Search word - a free-text window
 * Word classes - a drop-down menu to limit the search to a (set of) word class(es) as defined in the SUC corpus (22 categories)